Data East – 2004 Developer Interview

 D: Then when we got back to the office in the dead of night, the boss would be like, “let’s have a morning drinking party!”
 They’d go from 2 AM till whenever, these half-planning, half-drinking party sessions.
 Of course, when everyone’s planning the game and drinking at the same time, you can imagine things start to go in a pretty weird direction…

 —I see now.
 “Drunk planning”… I feel like I’ve finally understood a critical piece of the DECO puzzle.
-Back to Edward Randy—it’s presented as a cinematic, high adventure, and I love the slogan you used “Bouken hyakurenpatsu.”
-(Something like, “100 Adventures Await You”, though it would probably be translated into something more natural for English-speaking audiences.)
-I think it fits perfect.
+Back to Edward Randy—it’s presented as a cinematic, high adventure, and I love the slogan you used “Bouken hyakurenpatsu.”2 I think it fits perfect.

 D: Yeah, the developers would say, “Think of Edward Randy like watching a movie that you control.”
 They were very conscious of movies when making it, so it’s natural it came out that way.

 E: It was also cool how they started the game from the middle of the story, with the “IKINARI KURAIMAKKUSU!”
-(Sudden Climax!) text in the first stage.2
+(Sudden Climax!) text in the first stage.3

 C: For its time, I don’t think any other game had so thoroughly tried to capture that cinematic feeling.